mmckechney/SqlBuildManager/README.md

 Action value options (/Action=<value>)
-    Build                    Performs a standard,local SBM execution via command line Threaded                 For updating multiple databases simultaneously from the current machine Remote                   For updating multiple databases simultaneously using remote execution servers to spread the processing.
-Uses SqlBuildManager.Services deployed as an Azure Cloud service - NOTE: this is a legacy deployment method)
+    Build                    Performs a standard,local SBM execution via command line Threaded                 For updating multiple databases simultaneously from the current machine Remote                   For updating multiple databases simultaneously using remote execution servers to spread the processing (legacy method)
     Batch                    For updating multiple databases simultaneously using Azure batch services (prefered method for distributed deployment)
-    Package                  Creates an SBM package from an SBX configuraiton file and scripts PolicyCheck              Performs a script policy check on the specified SBM package GetHash                  Calculates the SHA-1 hash fingerprint value for the SBM package (scripts + run order) CreateBackout            Generates a backout package (reversing stored procedure and scripted object changes)
+    Package                  Creates an SBM package from an SBX configuration file and scripts PolicyCheck              Performs a script policy check on the specified SBM package GetHash                  Calculates the SHA-1 hash fingerprint value for the SBM package (scripts + run order) CreateBackout            Generates a backout package (reversing stored procedure and scripted object changes)